cppitems/cppitems/items/011/item_edit.md

 func(ptr);                  // /*f*/ func<Widget *>(Widget *&arg) /*x*/ for ptr
-func(cptr);                 // /*f*/ func<const Widget *>(const Widget *&arg) /*x*/ for ptr to const func(cptrc);                // /*f*/ func<const Widget *const>(const Widget *const &arg) /*x*/ for const ptr to const
+func(cptr);                 // /*f*/ func<const Widget *>(const Widget *&arg) /*x*/ for ptr to const func(cptrc);                // /*f*/ func<const Widget *const>(const Widget *const &arg) /*x*/ for const ptr to const func(Widget{}); // passing rvalue // func<Widget>(Widget& arg)
+//human compiler:
+// 1. there is a an rvalue as argument
+// 2. try to "paste" of expr into template type
+// 3. cannot bind rvalue to lvalue reference
 ```
+> Use case for passing "a reference to a pointer"?
+> - e.g., write a function which might reallocate a dynamic resource available through the pointer

 To summarize for a pass-by-reference function parameter:
 - `const`-ness is preserved in both deduced types
 - if `expr` is a reference type or not does not influence the deduction